chenchen-hci/zwave/README.md

 *  The connector listen to request from various zwave nodes.
 Once there are updates in any nodes, the connector will 'wake up' and post data to BuildingDepot;
 *  Connector will not stop unless the apps make a 'stop' call;

+An example 'sniffing' program can be referred to '/zwave/sens_zwave.py' module;

 ## References

 [1] python-openzwave library, [Online] Available at: <[https://github.com/OpenZWave/python-openzwave](https://github.com/OpenZWave/python-openzwave)> [Accessed on January 5, 2017]